Trust Wallet Review: Complete Wallet Overview

 Yes, exchanges have beefed up their security protocols in the wake of past hacks and branches, and the best ones now insure their client funds as a matter of course.
 But despite these precautions, there is no substitute for using a reputable wallet and holding those all-important private keys yourself.
-A few weeks ago we looked at the best hardware wallets currently on the market, but there are software options out there as well.
+While we’re a big proponent of hardware wallets, for those with relatively smaller holdings, you could consider storing your crypto in software wallets as well.

-Software wallets are installed as apps on your phone and so have the benefit of being with you all the time.
+Software wallets are installed as apps on your phone and so benefit from being with you all the time.
 You’re unlikely to find yourself out and about and unable to trade.
 While not quite as secure as hardware devices, the best of these are still a better option for storing your crypto than on a centralised exchange.

-Trust Wallet is a decentralised, mobile cryptocurrency wallet that supports over 160 digital assets and allows users to stake their coins to earn interest.
+Trust Wallet is a decentralised, mobile cryptocurrency wallet that supports over 53 blockchains and 1 million+ digital assets.
+It allows users to stake their coins to earn interest.
 It also offers a built-in Web3 browser that gives users access to decentralised applications (DApps) built on various blockchains.
 Currently, the Trust Wallet DApp browser connects to around 16 networks.

-It was originally designed to hold ERC20 and ERC223 tokens, but now also holds those built on other blockchains, including – of course – Bitcoin.
-Coins can be bought through the native decentralised exchange (DEX) that runs through Trust Wallet’s collaboration with the Kyber Network.
+It was originally designed to hold ERC20 and ERC223 tokens but now also holds those built on other blockchains, including – of course – Bitcoin.
+In addition, coins can be bought through the native decentralised exchange (DEX) that runs through Trust Wallet’s collaboration with the Kyber Network.

-The user interface is clean and straightforward, making it easy to download, set up and get started.
-This has seen Trust Wallet accrue 5 million users to date, helped in large part by its ongoing partnership with Binance, announced back in July 2018.
+The user interface is clean and straightforward, making it easy to download, set up, and get started.
+This has seen Trust Wallet accrue 25 million+ users to date, helped largely by its partnership with Binance, announced back in July 2018.

 This partnership with the biggest name in the crypto space – and its deep pockets – is sure to keep users flocking to Trust Wallet and will almost certainly fuel the development of further features on the app.

-The app allows users to add extra security in the form of a pin code or fingerprint scanning.
+The app allows users to add extra security using a pin code or fingerprint scanning.
 These can be activated through the setting function in the app.
-There is not yet an option for two-factor authentication.
+Unfortunately, there is not yet an option for two-factor authentication.

 Finally, there’s the question of backup, which Trust Wallet has addressed through the use of a 12-word recovery phrase.
-When setting up their wallet address, users are given one of these phrases to write down and store securely.
+Users are given one of these phrases to write down and store securely when setting up their wallet address.

-In the event that anything goes wrong, this can be retrieved and entered to recover access to the account.
-It goes without saying that this should be written down and stored with the utmost care as a priority when going through the setup process.
+If anything goes wrong, this can be retrieved and entered to recover access to the account.
+Of course, it goes without saying that this should be written down and stored with the utmost care as a priority when going through the setup process.

-Trust Wallet is the brainchild of Viktor Radchenko, a US-based Ukrainian software developer who first heard about cryptocurrencies in much the same way as most of us did: through the use of Bitcoin on the darkweb.
+Trust Wallet is the brainchild of Viktor Radchenko, a US-based Ukrainian software developer who first heard about cryptocurrencies in much the same way as many of us did: through the use of Bitcoin on the dark web.

-Viktor began developing Trust Wallet as a means to hold the growing number of ERC20 tokens that he was acquiring through ICOs.
-Work began on the project in 2017 and it quickly became the focus of all his efforts.
+Viktor began developing Trust Wallet to hold the growing number of ERC20 tokens that he was acquiring through ICOs.
+Work began on the project in 2017, and it quickly became the focus of all his efforts.

 The functionality with ERC20 standard tokens attracted thousands of early users in a short space of time.
 The wallet’s growing popularity then caught the attention of Binance, who acquired the project (and its parent company Six Days LLC) for an undisclosed sum back in 2018.

 As with any self-respecting crypto project, much of the focus is on mass adoption through ease of use.
-Viktor himself has stated that ‘letting people buy cryptocurrency with a credit card or bank account is essential for crypto adoption’ and Trust Wallet has held true to his vision in this regard.
-The app has put plenty of work into making its user interface easy to use and accessible to all.
+Viktor himself has stated that ‘letting people buy cryptocurrency with a credit card or bank account is essential for crypto adoption’, and Trust Wallet has held true to his vision in this regard.
+As a result, the app has put plenty of work into making its user interface easy to use and accessible to all.

-As mentioned already, make sure you note this down carefully and take care to store it somewhere safe.
+As mentioned already, make sure you note this down carefully and store it somewhere safe.
 You’ll then see a checkbox saying: “I understand that if I lose my recovery words, I will not be able to access my wallet.”

-If you want to add crypto to your wallet then simply log in to the wallet and tap the “Receive” button.
+If you want to add crypto to your wallet, simply log in and tap the “Receive” button.
 A QR code will appear for you to scan, or you can copy your wallet address.
-Paste the address into the other wallet’s receiver address section.
+Then, paste the address into the other wallet’s receiver address section.
 The “Transactions” tab will show you which ones have been completed.